 South Africa’s national bird, the blue crane, is found in the thousands in these Highveld grasslands.
-These tall, ground-dwelling birds are near endemic to South Africa, with a small breeding population at Etosha pan, Namibia.
+These tall, ground-dwelling birds are near-endemic to South Africa, with a small breeding population at Etosha Pan, Namibia.
 Despite their seemingly high overall numbers, many local populations are in decline.
-The flat, well drained soils of the grasslands that blue crane depends on are also ideal conditions for agriculture.
-The conversion of land to agriculture has resulted in high fragmentation of the cranes habitat.
+The flat, well-drained soils of the grasslands that blue cranes depend on are also ideal conditions for agriculture.
+The conversion of land to agriculture has resulted in high fragmentation of the cranes' habitat.

 The vegetation of this ecoregion can be divided into three main types: Kalahari-Karoo highveld transition zone, sweet grasslands, and sour grasslands.
 Dominanat grass species include Panicum coloratum, Themeda trianda, Eragrostis curvula, E. lehmanniana, and Brachiaria serrata.
 Nongrassy forb speciesinclude Helichrysum rugulosum, Crabbea acaulis, and Rhynchosia totta.

-Populations of several large mammal species are found, some of which are rare in southern Africa.
+Populations of several large mammal species, some of which are rare in southern Africa, are found.
 Among these are the brown hyena, ground pangolin, African striped weasel, and aardwolf.
-Herds of large mammals, including black wildebeest, blesbok, springbok, and white rhinoceros used to occur here, but were extirpated by early settlers.
+Herds of large mammals, including black wildebeest, blesbok, springbok, and white rhinoceros, used to occur here but were extirpated by early settlers.
 The current populations of these species have mainly been reintroduced.
 Relatively few reptile species occur, although there is one strictly endemic species—the giant spinytail lizard.

 These grasslands have already suffered extensive transformation.
 Because this is one of the best farming areas in South Africa, large tracts of land were converted to agriculture decades ago, mainly for maize production.
-The ecoregion is particularly threatened by overgrazing because the grasslands are slow at recovering.
+The ecoregion is particularly threatened by overgrazing because the grasslands are slow to recover.
 Urban expansion, fire, and overgrazing have led to increased fragmentation, as has coal mining and afforestation with exotic trees, particularly Eucalyptus species.
-Planted black wattle has become invasive, and is prone to rapid expansion along rivers.
+Planted black wattle has become invasive and is prone to rapid expansion along rivers.
 Habitat loss from gold mining and acid mine drainage are also threats here.

 Most of the near-pristine grassland that remains in this ecoregion is found in nature reserves.
 The main protected areas are Valei, Nooitgedacht Dam, Willem Pretorius, Rustfontein Dam, Koppies, and the Ermelo Nature Reserve.
 Outside of the reserves, even those areas of grassland that have remained in a near-natural state are declining steadily in area and quality.
 The present state of habitat fragmentation, together with anthropogenic changes predicted for the coming years, may lead to the extinction or near-extinction of some larger animal species, such as the blue crane.
 Part of the ecoregion falls within the Magaliesberg Biosphere Reserve and Mountain Zebra National Park.